ashbuilds/payload-ai/README.md

 ## ⚙️ Configuration

+Choose your AI model by providing one or more of the following environment variables.
-The plugin uses environment variables for configuration.
-Create a .env file in your project root and add the following variables:
+Create a .env file in your project root and add any of the following variables:

 ```
 OPENAI_API_KEY=your-openai-api-key